Shufflepuck Café: Gameplay

 In some versions, during gameplay there is a cheat option, which gives the player the option of winning or losing the game, winning or losing the tournament or gaining or losing five points.

 Subsequent releases include Shufflepuck Revolution (an OS X version, now discontinued) and Shufflepuck (from the same developer).

 Plot

-There is a general storyline behind the Amiga and NES versions of the game in which the player is an inter-galactic salesman whose spaceship has broken down.
+There is a general storyline behind the Amiga and Famicom versions of the game in which the player is an inter-galactic salesman whose spaceship has broken down.
 He needs to find a telephone to call the breakdown service and get the spaceship fixed.
 Shufflepuck Café is the nearest place for miles, so he goes in to use their telephone.
 The main eight Shufflepuck players are standing in his way and will not let him get to the phone until he has beaten them all.
 Once all are defeated, the player gets in his spaceship and flies off into the distance.